 Section 1.
 Departments

 The Board of Deacons shall have the authority to institute departments as may be necessary from time to time.
-Leaders of those departments shall be appointed by the Senior Pastor and ratified by the Board of Deacons.
+Leaders of those departments shall be appointed by the Lead Pastor and ratified by the Board of Deacons.

 Section 2.
 Responsibility

 All departments shall be responsible to the Lead Pastor and the Board of Deacons, and shall present reports at the Annual Business Meeting.